 In engineering and technology, many of the examinations include graphic-based questions.
-The learning systems mentioned above may not be capable yet of allowing faculty to design that type of examination questions.
+The learning systems mentioned above may not be capable yet of allowing faculty to fully design and implement that type of examination questions using available resources.
 To compensate for this present shortcoming feature, we think graphic-based exam questions can be designed in such a way that students can work on in groups using, for example, the capability of Autodesk® AutoCAD of allowing collaborative design.
 The contribution and input of every member in a group can be assessed and graded as all activities of given group of students at time stamped.
-In a course taught by the authors, student groups working different term assignments were assigned discussion space that is only accessible by the group members.
-No one else has access to that discussion space, but the instructor.
-Browsing individual groups' discussion spaces can give faculty some indication assessment of the performance and contributions of group members.
-We believe these discussion spaces can help providing faculty with some guidelines for preparing online exams.
+In a course taught by the authors, student groups working different term assignments were assigned discussion boards only accessible by the group members.
+No one else has access to that discussion environment, but the instructor.
+Browsing individual groups' discussion boards can give faculty some indication of the assessment of the performance and contributions of group members.
+We believe these discussion boards can help providing faculty with some guidelines for preparing online exams.
+One may argue that such a method is casual and less formal than traditional methods of assessment and evaluation.